ray-rafe/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch provides access to the match object.
+A primary use case would be to construct nested paths.

 1. How would you explain form validation to someone who has never programmed before?
+   Validation is used to make sure a form is filled out correctly by the user.
+It makes sure there are no errors so the people reading the submissions doesn't cause any confusion.

 1. In 1-2 sentences, define end to end testing.
+   End-to-end testing is a technique that tests the entire software product from beginning to end to ensure the application flow behaves as expected

 ## Instructions